 The Wakefield and District Safeguarding Adults Board (WDSAB) works to ensure that adults are safe and will feel safe within their homes, within their communities and in other settings.
 The Board is chaired by an independent chair and has representatives from a range of different agencies from health and housing to police, ambulance and fire services.

 Third Sector Strategy Group

-The Third Sector Strategy Group (TSSG) ensures the delivery of the Third Sector Strategy for Wakefield District 2013 - 2016 and is accountable for this to the Wakefield Together Partnership.
+The Third Sector Strategy Group (TSSG) is currently consulting on the draft Third Sector Strategy 2018-21 and is accountable for this to the Wakefield Together Partnership.
 It provides strategic oversight and coordination to the development of effective partnership between the Third Sector (also known as the Voluntary and Community Sector) in Wakefield and the statutory sector.

 The following third sector representatives that usually attend:

 - Mike Holt | St George’s Lupset & Nova Chair

 - Liz Halliday | Citizens Advice Wakefield District

 Wakefield First (also known as Wakefield Enterprise Partnership) is a strategic partnership responsible for attracting inward investment, supporting trade, and raising the profile of the city.

 The focus is on: sustainable economic growth, job creation and promotion of the Wakefield District as a vibrant, dynamic and competitive region with global aspirations.

 Voluntary, community and social enterprise organisations are encouraged to join Nova and add their voice to The Assembly.